CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/matching-service/README.md

 - `MATCH_TIMEOUT`: The time in seconds to wait for a match before timing out.
 - `REDIS_URL`: The URL for the Redis server.
 Default is `localhost:6379`.

-4. Start a local redis server:
+4. Start a local Redis server:

 ```bash
 docker run -d -p 6379:6379 redis